Soccer

 Green tourism in full development

-On land too there are many possibilities!
-With its grandiose landscapes, Portugal has a lot of possibilities for sportsmen, especially near the Spanish border in the Peneda-Gerês national park where hiking and climbing are practiced with happiness.
-For hiking enthusiasts, there are also regional parks and nature reserves with many marked hiking trails.
-The dense forest of Fóia in the highlands of the Algarve offers interesting tourist walks.
-In recent years, local associations have been developing hiking trails that cross the region, such as the Via Algarviana and the Rota Vicentina.
+There's plenty to do on land too!
+With its grandiose landscapes, Portugal offers a wealth of possibilities for sports enthusiasts, particularly near the Spanish border in the Peneda-Gerês National Park, where hiking and climbing are a joy.
+For hiking enthusiasts, the regional parks and nature reserves also offer numerous marked hiking trails.
+The dense Fóia forest in the highlands of the Algarve is a great place for hiking.
+For some years now, local associations have been developing hiking trails through the region, such as the Via Algarviana and the Rota Vicentina.

-The other trendy activity is birdwatching.
-With approximately 430 species of birds to observe, Portugal is one of the best destinations in Europe for this activity.
-The most popular region is still the Algarve.
-In a few hours, you can discover a wide variety of landscapes and ecosystems, from coastal areas to forests, from beaches to agricultural areas.
-Pink flamingo, blue magpie, griffon vulture, red swallow, red heron, ibis, sultana hen, Canary nightingale, peregrine falcon are some of the species to discover.
-Many birds can also be seen in the Tagus estuary, near Lisbon, and in many nature reserves.
+Another popular activity is birdwatching.
+With some 430 bird species to observe, Portugal is one of Europe's top destinations for this activity.
+The most popular region is the Algarve.
+In just a few hours, you can discover a wide variety of landscapes and ecosystems, from coastal areas to forests, from beaches to farmland.
+Pink flamingo, blue magpie, griffon vulture, red swallow, red heron, ibis, sultana hen, Canary nightingale and peregrine falcon are just some of the species to be discovered.
+Many birds can also be seen in the Tagus estuary, near Lisbon, and in numerous nature reserves.

-To see the country, it is also possible to climb on a bicycle.
-Cycling is quite developed and there are excellent cycling paths, especially in the Minho region in the north, where tours to interesting villages can be considered.
-For mountain biking, the areas of the natural parks are well suited throughout the country.
+If you want to see more of the country, you can also climb on your bike.
+Cycling is well developed and there are excellent cycle paths, particularly in the Minho region in the north, where tours to interesting villages can be envisaged.
+The country's natural parks are ideal for mountain biking.

-For the amateurs, horseback riding is possible in many regions.
-Lusitano thoroughbreds (mostly grey) are world famous and are among the oldest breeds ever ridden.
-Some equestrian centers offer demonstrations, as in the region of Vila Franca de Xíra, near Lisbon.
+Horse-riding is available in many regions.
+Lusitano thoroughbreds (mostly grey) are world-renowned, and are among the oldest breeds ever ridden.
+Some equestrian centers offer demonstrations, as in the Vila Franca de Xíra region, near Lisbon.

-Finally, aficionados of the little white ball will find some beautiful greens.
-Portugal is a well-known destination for golfers, especially in the south of the country, where there are many competitive courses (there are about 20 in the Algarve).
+Finally, aficionados of the little white ball will find some fine greens.
+Portugal is a well-known destination for golfers, particularly in the south of the country, where there are numerous competition courses (there are around twenty in the Algarve).

-Among the most famous 18-hole courses are Estoril, Quinta de Marinha, near Lisbon, the Golden Eagle near Rio Maior, Ponte de Lima in the Minho region, Estela, near Póvoa de Varzim, Tróia in the Alentejo, known as the most difficult course in the country and, of course, the Royal Golf Course (Algarve), one of the most famous greens in the world
+Among the best-known 18-hole courses are Estoril, Quinta de Marinha near Lisbon, Golden Eagle near Rio Maior, Ponte de Lima in the Minho region, Estela near Póvoa de Varzim, Tróia in the Alentejo, reputed to be the most difficult course in the country and, of course, the Royal Golf Course (Algarve), one of the most famous greens in the world.